kampanosg/lazytest/README.md

 ### Upcoming Engines

-The following engines are being built:
+The following engines are being assembled:

 * Rust
 * Python